Blockchain backed applications for science, technology, education, publishing and society.

 - How can new value flows be created to incentivise, finance and assure quality control?

-We are proud to offer you the first part of this hands-on workshop in collaboration with our teaching & blockchain education partner Validity Labs.
+The first part of this hands-on workshop will be offered by our blockchain education partner Validity Labs.
 Furthermore you will have the chance to interact with leading developers of current projects of the new Open Science Ecosystem and get a first hand insight into the tools they are currently building.

 We welcome scientist of all career stages and backgrounds.
 Some basic idea of coding and very basic tool usage such as text editors is an advantage.